Arnstein Aassve: Selected research projects

+He has also contributed to European research infrastructures such as the Generations and Gender Programme and has been involved in survey design and analysis for international organisations, including UNFPA and the OECD.

+Awards

+In 2014, Aassve received the Dirk van de Kaa Award in Social Demography, which recognises outstanding contributions to the study of population dynamics and social change.

 Additional achievements

 Aassve obtained the Dirk van de Kaa award in Social Demography 2014.
 This Award honours outstanding achievements by an individual scholar in social demography, and the interplay of population dynamics and social change.

 He is also the co-founder of the interdisciplinary Alp-Pop Conference.
 Initiated in 2011 it has attracted world leading social scientists concerned with population issues.